All Episodes

 And most of it's not produced by us.

-We know a bunch about we know enough to disprove the church of global warming today, based on our knowledge of the past.
+We know a bunch about, we know enough to disprove the church of global warming today based on our knowledge of the past.

-I I completely agree with you, Ross.
+I completely agree with you, Rush.

 Well, see how this ended up.